robenkleene/prism/manual/src/delta-configs-used-in-screenshots.md

-# Delta configs used in screenshots
+# Prism configs used in screenshots

 ## Side-by-side view